akileshas/agriapex/README.md

 # 🌾 Agri Apex

-Nothing interesting, just a last minute work for Core Course Project-II.
+Nothing interesting, just a last minute work for the sake of `Core Course Project-II`.

 ## Commands